handpoint/doc/android/androidmigrationguide.md

 ## 3. Disable Duplicate Check service{#4}

+By default our Duplicate Check service is enabled.
 To disable the Duplicate Check service, set the `checkDuplicate` field to false for the corresponding operations, as in the following example:

 ```java
 public void pay(BigInteger amount, Currency currency) {